Dguerr15/121F/README.md

 Same as last week.

 [F1.a] The important state of your game's grid must be backed by a single contiguous byte array in AoS or SoA format.
 If your game stores the grid state in multiple format, the byte array format must be the primary format (i.e. other formats are decoded from it as needed).
+Each command, such as PlantCropCommand or RemovePlantCommand, is stored as an individual object with all its related properties (like gridX, gridY, plantName) bundled together within the object.
+These command objects are then collected in arrays, such as history or redoStack in the CommandManager, where each entry is a fully-formed command object.

-In our farming game, we satisfy the requirement by backing the grid state with a single contiguous array in an Array of Structures (AoS) format.
+We backed the grid state with a single contiguous array in an AoS format.
 Each grid cell is represented as an object containing the relevant data for the plant type and growth stage.
-This array is the primary format for managing the grid state, and all other derived formats, such as visual representations and plant behaviors, are decoded from this central structure as needed, ensuring consistency and efficient state management across the game.
+This array is the primary format for managing the grid state, and all other derived formats, such as visual representations and plant behaviors, are decoded from this central structure as needed.

 [F1.b] The player must be able to manually save their progress in the game.
 This must allow them to load state and continue play another day (i.e. after quitting the game app).
 The player must be able to manage multiple save files/slots.